willyyang/almondsandcashews/README.md

-# Meteor Oddity
+# Meteor Almonds & Cashews

-A game where one player is the odd one out and other players are trying to vote the oddity out before the oddity find out.
+A fun group game where one player is the odd one out - a cashew, and other players are almonds trying to find who is the cashew.

 ## Disclaimer